 Health monitoring must be carried out by a registered medical practitioner.
 In order to supervise and/or carry out the health monitoring, the practitioner must be sufficiently trained in the appropriate medical examinations and tests for the chemical in question.

-Safe Work Australia provides a Health Monitoring for Exposure to Hazardous Chemicals guide.
+Safe Work Australia provides a Health monitoring when you work with hazardous chemicals guide.

 The Royal Australasian College of Physicians maintains a list of medical practitioners who provide occupational health monitoring for workers.